AI4Finance-Foundation/ElegantRL/docs/source/algorithms/td3.rst

 TD3
 ==========

 `Twin Delayed DDPG (TD3) <https://arxiv.org/abs/1802.09477>`_ is a successor of DDPG algorithm with the usage of three additional tricks.
-In TD3, the usage of **Clipped Double-Q Learning**,  **Delayed Policy Updates**, and **Target Policy Smoothing** overcomes the overestimation of Q-values and smooths out Q-values along changes in action, which shows an improved performance over baseline DDPG.
+In TD3, the usage of **Clipped Double-Q Learning**,  **Delayed Policy Updates**, and **Target Policy Smoothing** overcomes the overestimation of Q-values and smooths out Q-values along with changes in action, which shows improved performance over baseline DDPG.
 This implementation provides TD3 and supports the following extensions:

 -  Experience replay: ✔️
 -  Target network: ✔️